For an Appointment or Information Call

 Floods are one of the most common hazards in the United States, however not all floods are alike.
 Some floods develop slowly, while others such as flash floods, can develop in just a few minutes.
 Additionally, floods can be local, impacting a neighborhood or community, or very large, affecting entire river basins and multiple states.
 Even if you feel you live in a community with a low risk of flooding, remember that anywhere it rains, it can flood.
 Just because you haven’t experienced a flood in the past, doesn’t mean you won’t in the future.

-The following is the Cuyahoga County Board of Health recommendations for clean up in homes where small areas (< 10sq.ft.) of water damage or mold growth have occurred due to flooding, plumbing leaks, roof leaks, or poor ventilation.
+The following is the Cuyahoga County Board of Health recommendations for clean up in homes where small areas (less than 10 sq.ft.) of water damage or mold growth have occurred due to flooding, plumbing leaks, roof leaks, or poor ventilation.

 You must first eliminate or correct the water problems or leaks associated with any existing source of water damage or mold growth.
 In case of floods, it may be necessary to pump the basement dry and to clean out the remaining debris.